VS Code Extension

 Activity Bar

-The activity bar has three panels:
+The activity bar has four panels:

 Configuration edits global configuration by reading and writing values from the workspace